Daniel R. Porterfield: Franklin & Marshall College

 In 2011, Porterfield created a highly regarded pre-college summer program, F&M College Prep, to allow more than 70 rising seniors from low-income communities to spend three weeks learning from F&M faculty and current students.
-He also absorbed F&M's career center into a comprehensive Office of Student & Post-Graduate Development, an effort that gained national attention for its innovative approach to transitioning students into successful lives after college.
+He also absorbed F&M's career center into a comprehensive Office of Student & Post-Graduate Development, an effort that gained national attention for its innovative approach to helping students pursue successful lives after college.
 Under Porterfield's leadership, F&M also set records for applications, fundraising, and fellowships; developed cutting edge new centers for student wellness and faculty excellence; constructed a new athletics stadium; and embarked upon the process of building a groundbreaking new visual arts center designed by world-renowned architect Steven Holl.
+Shortly after Porterfield’s departure from F&M, the college announced that it faced a budget shortfall caused, at least in part, by significantly increased financial aid needed to implement his plan.

 The KIPP Foundation honored Porterfield in 2012 with its “Beyond Z” award, which “celebrates members of the school community who go above and beyond for the benefit of children,” and the “I Have A Dream” Foundation presented him with its Eugene M. Lang Lifetime Achievement Award in 2014.
 In 2016, Porterfield was named a Champion of Change for College Opportunity by the White House.

 In 2013, Porterfield took part as a panelist discussing “A Path to Higher Ed” on NBC News’ Education Nation, and was the only liberal arts college president invited to speak at the three White House summits focusing on college opportunity hosted by the Obama administration in 2014.

 Porterfield and F&M received national recognition and visibility for their work to expand educational opportunity, including high-profile coverage in The Washington Post, The New York Times, The Philadelphia Inquirer, and The Chronicle of Higher Education, and on the PBS NewsHour.
-They also led the creation of the American Talent Initiative (ATI), an alliance of top colleges and universities funded by Bloomberg Philanthropies and staffed by the Aspen Institute and the research organization Ithaka S+R with a national goal of enrolling 50,000 more high-achieving low-income students in leading institutions by 2025.
+They also led the creation of the American Talent Initiative (ATI), an alliance of more than 130 top colleges and universities funded by Bloomberg Philanthropies and staffed by the Aspen Institute and the research organization Ithaka S+R committed to increasing the enrollment and graduation of high-achieving, low-income students in leading institutions.

-In 2019, F&M faced deep budget cuts attributed to tuition discounting practices instituted during Porterfield's presidency.
+In 2024, Porterfield authored Mindset Matters: The Power of College to Activate Lifelong Growth, in which he described the inspiring learning journeys of more than 35 F&M undergraduates that he knew and mentored during his presidency.